ggreer/geoff.greer.fm/_posts/2015-07-25-laptop-annoyances-or-why-i-use-a-macbook.md

 <a href="/photos/pics/DSC_0662.jpg"><img alt="ThinkPad x140e keyboard" src="/photos/pics/thumbs/DSC_0662.jpg" /></a>

-If you ever find yourself thinking, "PrintScreen should go between Ctrl and Alt.", put down the bottle of Kirkland Signature™ Tequila and go to bed.
+If you ever find yourself agreeing with the statement, "PrintScreen should go between Ctrl and Alt.", put down the bottle of Kirkland Signature™ Absinthe and go to bed.

 Given how important keyboards are at melding mind and machine, it makes sense that laptop makers would spend some R&D money on them.
 As far as I can tell, they seem to be spending that money on novel ways to *ruin* keyboards.
 I don't want an "innovative" new layout.
 I don't want fancy "smart" function keys.
 I just want a normal keyboard!